leahmirch/CIS421-Dealership-Database/README.md

 - **New Cars Maintenance**: The "New Service" feature allows the user to add a new service appointment for a car that already exists within the database.
 The user must enter the car make, car model, car year, and choose from which service is being performed on the car.
 The date used will be the next available date for a service.
 This data will be stored as a new entry in the ServiceAppointment table.
 This feature will allow for the dealership to keep track of which service is needed to perform next, ensuring efficiency of completion.

 ### Additional Information
-Github Repository: (https://github.com/leahmirch/Dealership-Database) - This repository documents the development process, including code commits, progress tracking, and collaboration.
+Github Repository: (https://github.com/leahmirch/Dealership-Database) - This repository documents the development process, including code commits, and progress tracking.
 It serves as a central platform for code management and version control, facilitating a structured and efficient development workflow.